 “Just right for this age-they can relate to the story.
 Good dilemmas which the children will recognise.”
 Chris Williams (Primary Teacher.)

 “Lovely show, witty, engaging, incredibly friendly and full of life.
 Sure to appeal to its target age group.”
-Ali Robertson (Former Director Tobacco Factory Theatre now with Knee High Theatre.)
+Ali Robertson (Former Director Tobacco Factory Theatre.)

 “The show was charming, quirky and very funny, the little boy next to me giggled all the way through it.”
-Jude Merrill (Artistic Producer Travelling Light Theatre Co.)
+Jude Merrill (Former Artistic Producer Travelling Light Theatre Co.)

 “This is a rib-tickling little gem of a show.
 Craig and Katie have long been delighting Bristol with wonderful theatre for young people.
 When I saw Two Four Six Eight! the room was bursting with huge smiles.
 Children counting and laughing.”
 Kate Yedigaroff (Former Producer Bristol Old Vic now with MAYK.)

 ” How to shepherd a gaggle of restlessly excitable three and four year olds through the joys of elementary number play?
 Bristol company Shoofly Theatre ( aka comic actor Craig Edwards and director/designer Katie Sykes, both regulars on the Bristol/Bath children’s theatre landscape) look to have cracked it in this wide-eyed, exuberant little gem.

 Craig’s off to a joint birthday party, but has to purchase and wrap a couple of pressies first.
 Oh and then find the house at number 51.
 Cue a ceaselessly entertaining, hurtlingly physical race through obstacles and temptations, including a cake shop,